I love Ottos so I wanted to make this thread so people can look after them properly and have success with them.

 Lifespan - 3 - 5 Years

-Ottos seem to take a while to realise that foods such as algae wafers and vegetables are actually delicious.
-So leave the foods in their consistently until they realise that it is edible.
+Otos seem to take a while to realise that foods such as algae wafers and vegetables are food.
+So leave the foods in their consistently until they realise that it is.

-Their diet mainly consists of algae ottos will sometimes feed on the biofilm found only within established older tanks.
-Their diet may be supplemented with cucumber and zucchini most attach the vegetables to a clip and stuck to the glass with magnets.
+Their diet mainly consists of algae otos will sometimes feed on the biofilm found only within established older tanks.
+Their diet may be supplemented with cucumber and zucchini.
+Most hobbyists attach the vegetables to a clip and stick it to the glass with magnets.
 The vegetables should not be left in the tank for longer than 24hrs as the vegetables can start decaying therefore releasing ammonia.